 My new client and I met for the first time on our first video coaching session.
 It is during this first session that I understand all the details about the struggles in the marriage and how she got to this place of disconnection and confusion after 30 years with her husband.

 She told me about the major challenges they faced as a family that created stress and division.

-I was told about how they really struggled to communicate and understand one another.
+She told me about how they really struggled to communicate and understand one another.

-She doesn’t claim to be fault-less.
-Also, she knows she can be controlling, indecisive, uptight, and anxious at times.
+She doesn’t claim to be fault-less and knows she can be controlling, indecisive, uptight and anxious at times.

-My client characterizes her husband as smart, thoughtful, affectionate, and competitive.
-He is successful in life and often needs to be right.
+She characterizes her husband as smart, thoughtful, affectionate and competitive (is successful in life, and often needs to be right).

 My client had become like her busy and controlling mother.